Exchange transaction fees – Veles Help Center

 You can either accumulate these leftovers or convert them into another cryptocurrency.
 Many exchanges offer the option to convert small amounts into a unified exchange token (such as BIT for Bybit or BNB for Binance).

 For instance, the bot sells 1 ETH for 2000 USDT per unit.
 It receives 1998 USDT after deducting the exchange commission of 2 USDT.
-Even with a profit percentage of 0.5%, the target price would be around 1990 USDT, which is sufficient for the take-profit.
+Even with a profit percentage of 0.5%, the target price would be around 1990 USDT, which is sufficient for to pay commission for take-profit order.

 However, when the exchange executes the take-profit and buys 1 ETH for 1990 USDT, it will deduct a commission from the ETH, resulting in 0.999 ETH remaining.